Safety, Injury, and Violence Prevention

 Promoting Personal Health and Safety Through the Prevention of Injury and Violence

-The Center for Health and Learning offers an 8-week online course on the topic of “Promoting Personal Health and Safety Through the Prevention of Injury and Violence”.
+The Center for Health and Learning offers an online course on the topic of “Promoting Personal Health and Safety Through the Prevention of Injury and Violence”.
 This online course is offered as one of a series of courses by the Vermont Higher Education Collaborative toward health education endorsement.
-Students taking the course for credit and successfully complete the course will receive 2 graduate credits through Union Institute and University.
+Students taking the course for credit and successfully completing the course will receive graduate credits through Castleton University.

 This course is designed to address concepts, knowledge and skills related to promoting personal health and safety through injury and violence prevention.